Fernando-GMzr/HIV_mutations/Documentation.md

 ### Columns description

-**Columns:** data related to Donnor, HLA and Aminoacidic motivs related to wild and variant epitopes of protein.
+**Columns:** Data of HLA and Aminoacidic motivs related to wild and variant epitopes of protein.

-**Patient_ID:** Patient code used to filter the sequences to be identified.
+-**Patient_ID:** Patient code used to filter the sequences to be identified.

-**HLA:** HLA  of donnor
+-**HLA:** HLA  of donnor

-**Variant_epitope:** motifs that belong to mutated epitopes
+-**Variant_epitope:** motifs that belong to mutated epitopes

-**Epitope_WT:** motifs that belong to "Wildtype" epitopes
+-**Epitope_WT:** motifs that belong to "Wildtype" epitopes

-**Protein:** Proteins related to motivs described.
+-**Protein:** Proteins related to motivs described.

-*The metadata information of proteins, motifs epitope and hla was obtain from "HIV database", where the original database was transformed to filter and match with the inmunogenic charachteristic of each Donnor*.
+*The metadata information of proteins, motifs epitope and hla was obtain from "HIV database" (https://www.hiv.lanl.gov/content/immunology/index.html), where the original database was transformed to filter and match inmunogenic characteristic of each Donnor*.